Dianabol Steroid

 Notes: In rodents.
 Footnotes: a = Ratio of androgenic to anabolic activity.
 Sources: See template.

-Methandienone binds to and activates the androgen receptor (AR) in order to exert its effects.
+Methandienone binds to and activates the androgen receptor (AR) to exert its effects.
 These include dramatic increases in protein synthesis, glycogenolysis, and muscle strength over a short space of time.
-While the drug can be metabolized by 5α-reductase into methyl-1-testosterone (17α-methyl-δ1-DHT), it has extremely low affinity for this enzyme.
+While the drug can be metabolised by 5α-reductase into methyl-1-testosterone (17α-methyl-δ-DHT), it has an1 extremely low affinity for this enzyme.
 Methyl-1-testosterone is thus produced in only trace amounts.
 As such, 5α-reductase inhibitors like finasteride and dutasteride do not reduce the androgenic effects of metandienone.
-The ratio of anabolic to androgenic activity of metandienone is improved relative to that of testosterone.
+The ratio of the anabolic to androgenic activity of metandienone is improved relative to that of testosterone.
 However, the drug does still possess moderate androgenic activity.
-The ratio of anabolic to androgenic activity of metandienone is improved relative to that of testosterone.
+The ratio of the anabolic to androgenic activity of metandienone is improved relative to that of testosterone.
 However, the drug does still possess moderate androgenic activity.
-It is capable of producing severe virilization in women and children.
+It is capable of causing severe virilisation in women and children.
 As such, it is only really commonly used in men.

 As with other 17α-alkylated AAS, metandienone may be hepatotoxic, especially with prolonged use of high doses.